uhppoted/uhppoted-app-wild-apricot/README.md

                 - /usr/local/etc/com.github.uhppoted/uhppoted.conf (MacOS)
                 - ./uhppoted.conf (Windows)

-  --debug       Displays verbose debugging information, in particular the communications
+  --debug       Displays verbose debugging information, in particular:
-                with the UHPPOTE controllers
+                - the communications with the UHPPOTE controllers
+                - the cards that required a prepended facility code
 ```

 ### `get-groups`